Expansion of Major League Baseball: Vancouver

 In 2014, Vancouver Canadians president Andy Dunn brought UBC Thunderbirds players to BC Place to trial batting practice in the stadium in hopes of securing new MLB exhibition games.
 In February 2020, it was reported that MLB officials and Arizona Diamondbacks staff had travelled to Vancouver to assess BC Place's viability as a backup venue (due to structural concerns with the roof at Chase Field), in addition to the overall viability of professional baseball in Vancouver.
 Vancouver was mentioned as a potential expansion city by commissioner Rob Manfred, as well as various journalistic insiders on multiple occasions, as recently as February 2024.
 Vancouver was raised as a candidate for expansion once more in October 2025, as a result of the incredibly strong showing of Blue Jays fans in Seattle and Vancouver during the 2025 ALCS against the Seattle Mariners, with Manfred stating “another city in Canada could clearly work for us” when asked about Vancouver in an interview.
+In April 2026, Vancouver mayor Ken Sim voiced his support for bringing an MLB expansion team to the city.
+In April 2026, the Globe and Mail reported that local real estate developer Zack Ross, owner of Cape Group, was the leading figure behind a new expansion bid group.
+It was also indicated that the ownership groups of the NHL's Seattle Kraken and the NFL's San Francisco 49ers were parties potentially interested in joining the bid, and that architecture firm Populous had been retained to design a baseball stadium for a potential Site in Vancouver's False Creek neighbourhood near the Vancouver Olympic Village.
+In July 2026, Ross launched The Show Vancouver (TSV) expansion bid group in order to begin working with the city on stadium planning and attracting investors.

-Vancouver is currently home to the NHL's Vancouver Canucks, the CFL's BC Lions, and MLS' Vancouver Whitecaps, in addition to formerly being the home of the NBA's Vancouver Grizzlies, who played in the city from 1995 to 2001.
-The city currently has a baseball team, the MiLB High-A Vancouver Canadians, who play at Nat Bailey Stadium.
+Vancouver is home to the NHL's Vancouver Canucks, the CFL's BC Lions, and MLS' Vancouver Whitecaps, in addition to formerly being the home of the NBA's Vancouver Grizzlies, who played in the city from 1995 to 2001.
+The city also has a baseball team, the MiLB High-A Vancouver Canadians, who play at Nat Bailey Stadium.

 Teams

 MLB originated in 1903 with 16 teams, from the signing of the National Agreement between the National League (founded 1876) and the American League (founded 1901).
-Through a sequence of team expansions, contractions, and relocations, MLB currently consists of 30 teams.
-The United States is home to 29 teams and one is located in Canada.
+After team expansions, contractions, and moves, MLB now consists of 30 teams.
+The United States is home to 29 teams; one is located in Canada.

-The following table shows current MLB teams that participated in the 2025 MLB season, in which city they are located, when the club was founded, joined MLB, number of times relocated and times the franchise name has changed.
+The following table shows teams that participated in the 2025 MLB season, their home city, year founded, year joined (including league), and how many times each has moved and changed names.